Meet Our Senior Leadership Team

 Surita Meyer, Head of Upper School

-Surita has worked at Perseid School for 13 years and as an Assistant Head since 2011; her teaching career began in South Africa, before moving to England to further her passion in special educational needs teaching.
+Surita has worked at Perseid School for almost two decades and as an Head of Upper School since September 2023; her teaching career began in South Africa, before moving to England to deepen her commitment to the field of special educational needs teaching.

 As a licenced Thrive Practioner, Surita is provided with the opportunity to contribute to the overall and positive wellbeing of pupils, an important aspect that impact and improves the quality of life for pupils.

-I have always had a passion for children with special needs, and walking into Perseid School for my interview I knew I found the school I was looking for.
-I was lucky enough to find a school that matched with my vision and values.
+I have always had a strong desire to advocate for children and young people with special educational needs, and when I walked into Perseid for my interview, I knew I had found the school I was looking for.
+I am fortunate to work in a school what aligns with my vision and values.